bird-house/birdhouse-deploy/birdhouse/components/README.rst

 birdhouse-deploy software stack and the machine that it is running on.
 It is highly discouraged to make these routes available to anyone who does not have proper access permissions.

+Add existing users to the ``monitoring`` group to allow them access to the various monitoring WebUI.
+This way, we do not need to share the ``admin`` user account and do not have to add them to the ``administrators`` group, which would give them too much permissions.

 How to Enable the Component
 ---------------------------